-Air Duct Cleaning Services Cost in Las Vegas: 2026 Prices
+Air Duct Cleaning Cost in Las Vegas: 2026 Prices

-Most Las Vegas homeowners pay between $300 and $550 for professional air duct cleaning services in 2026.
-This price includes labor, specialized equipment, and cleaning all accessible ductwork and vents in your home.
-The cost doesn’t cover mold remediation, major duct repairs, or additional services like dryer vent cleaning.
-Prices vary based on home size, number of vents, contamination level, and ductwork type.
+Most Las Vegas homeowners pay between $300 and $550 for professional air duct cleaning in 2026.
+For a standard 1,500 square foot home with 12 to 16 vents, expect to pay around $400.
+That price covers labor, equipment, and cleaning all accessible ductwork and vents.
+It does not cover mold remediation, duct repairs, or add-ons like dryer vent cleaning.

 Average Air Duct Cleaning Cost Overview in Las Vegas